Dustyroom/flat-kit-doc/index.md

 Below are the written instructions on how to import Flat Kit.
 You can watch the video above of follow the guide below.

 - **Step 1.** It's advised that you imported Flat Kit from Unity Package Manager.
-Please, make sure you have Unity v.
+Please make sure you have Unity v.
 2020.3.37f1, 2021.3.12f1 or 2022.1.16f1 or later running.
 Go to Window ▶︎ Package Manager.
 On the top left find the My Assets drop down menu.
 You'll find Flat Kit among your assets.
 Choose the version you'd like to import.
 Click Download, then Import.
 ![Flat Kit import instructions - Step 1](FlatKit_Manual_Images/manual_import_instructions_2.png)

 - **Step 2.** Choose which version of Flat Kit to import.
 If your project is in URP - select [Render Pipeline] Universal (URP).unitypackage.
 If your project is in Built-In RP, choose [Render Pipeline] Built-In.unitypackage.
 Click Import.
 You can re-import any of the versions anytime.
 The latest imported version overwrites the previously installed one.
 If you don't see this step, see the note below.